 Cook smaller cookies for about 8 minutes and larget ones for about 12 minutes at 375F.

 Allow to cool on cookie rack and store in airtight container.
 Cookies freeze well if you need to prefer to make in advance.

-Labels: cookies / bars
+Tags: cookies / bars